-The Tongass Historical Museum and Totem Heritage Center are temporarily closed, but our content is available 24/7!
+The Tongass Historical Museum and Totem Heritage Center are both open Tuesday through Saturday 1-5:00 PM, our content is also available 24/7!

 Here, we have gathered videos, articles, virtual museum tours, and activities from both our museums and from museums across the country.
 We hope that these links will give you food for thought, a reason to smile, and a way to learn more and connect with those around you.